-- Craft a call-to-action message to promote specific types of engagement on the Switchboard to the community from specific parts of the community (e.g. Oberlin’s May Day campaign or UP’s Spring Break campaign)
+- Craft a call-to-action message to promote specific types of engagement on the Switchboard to the community from specific parts of the community (see the marketing kit for examples).

 - Bring specific groups of the community together to adjust balance of not only users, but content on the Switchboard as well (e.g. War Room with just alumni to post more offers if there are too many students, or host a big group of students if there are too few students on and engaging to post more asks)

-- Healthy Switchboards tend to have a alumni to student ratio of between 2:1 and 3:1.
+- Healthy Switchboards tend to have an alumni-to-student ratio of between 2:1 and 3:1.
 If this ratio is off, focus on adopting whichever group will bring the ratio back to somewhere between 2:1 and 3:1 of alumni to students.

 - Alumni and students should always be the two most numerous groups on Switchboard.
 Other affiliations should always be noticeably fewer than alumni and students.